 What is brain surgery?

-Brain surgery is any procedure that addresses abnormalities in your brain.
+Brain surgery is a procedure that treats brain abnormalities or issues within your brain and the surrounding areas.
 The brain is part of your central nervous system.
 It controls your ability to speak, move, think and remember.
-Brain surgery aims to treat problems without disrupting these important functions.
+Brain surgery treats underlying conditions in, on or around your brain without disrupting your body’s important functions.

-There are many reasons you may need to have brain surgery, including:
+There are many reasons why you may need to have brain surgery.
+Some of the most common include:

 - Blood clots.